AdvancedPhotonSource/GSAS-II/docs/source/packages.rst

 * matplotlib (http://matplotlib.org/contents.html)  and
 * PyOpenGL (http://pyopengl.sourceforge.net/documentation).

-GSAS-II will not start if the above packages are not available.
-In addition, several Python packages are referenced in sections of the GUI code, but are not required.
+GSAS-II will not start or will start but will not be able to do much if the above packages are not available.

+In addition to the previous required packages, several Python packages are utilized in limited sections of the GUI code, but are not required.
 If these packages are not present, warning messages may be generated if they would be needed, or menu items may be omitted, but the vast bulk of GSAS-II will function normally.
 These optional packages are: